 Mexico offers competitive rates with superior time zone alignment (CST/MST) and the largest tech talent pool in LatAm after Brazil.
 For detailed country-by-country comparisons including Brazil, Argentina, Colombia, and Chile, see our complete LatAm benchmarks guide.

-When should we use EOR versus establishing our own entity in Mexico?
+When should we use COR, EOR, or establish our own entity in Mexico?

-EOR makes sense for teams under 20 engineers.
-Entity setup costs $8,000-$9,000 monthly before hiring anyone, requiring 12-15 employees to break even on per-employee costs.
+COR or EOR makes sense for teams under 20 professionals.
+Entity setup costs $8,000–$9,000 monthly before hiring anyone, requiring 12–15 professionals to break even on per-person costs.
+COR offers the most flexibility and fastest onboarding, while EOR provides a more traditional employment structure.
 Factor in operational complexity and legal risk when evaluating.

 What are the compliance requirements for hiring in Mexico?

-Mexico requires employers to comply with federal labor law, social security registration, and mandatory benefits including aguinaldo, prima vacacional, and PTU.
-EOR providers handle all compliance requirements, eliminating the need for in-house legal expertise.
+Mexico requires compliance with federal labor law, social security registration, and mandatory benefits including aguinaldo, prima vacacional, and PTU.
+COR and EOR providers handle all compliance requirements, including labor contracts, statutory obligations, payroll, tax filings, and full benefits administration, eliminating the need for in-house legal expertise.

 Building a distributed engineering team requires more than salary benchmarks.
 You need partners who understand retention economics, cultural integration, and the infrastructure that separates 75% retention from 98%.